 Are you interested in a career in physical therapy?
-Would you like to receive your degree and training from one of the first ten physical therapy schools in the United States to offer the Doctor of Physical Therapy degree?
+Would you like to receive your preparation and degree from an institution that values

-If yes, Widener’s Institute of Physical Therapy Education doctoral program may be the right program for you.
+If community service, clinical excellence, leadership, and professional engagement are part of your personal values, Widener’s Institute of Physical Therapy Education doctoral program may be the right program for you.
 Apply online via PTCAS.

-You can expect to complete your degree after three years of full-time study, which includes four full-time clinical rotations under the supervision of a licensed physical therapist.
+You can expect to complete your degree after three years of full-time study, which includes four clinical education experiences under the supervision of a licensed physical therapist.
 Our graduate program prepares competent clinicians for contemporary practice.